 Industry representatives, consumer organisations and other bodies provide advice and expertise on important issues regarding smart meters.

 The support of a wide range of stakeholders is critical for the success of the smart metering implementation programme.
-As part of a programme of stakeholder engagement, the Department of Energy & Climate Change (DECC) has set up a number of working groups to enable representatives from industry, consumer organisations and other bodies to provide advice and expertise on a range of key issues.
+As part of a programme of stakeholder engagement we have set up a number of working groups to enable representatives from industry, consumer organisations and other bodies to provide advice and expertise on a range of key issues.

 Regulatory framework for smart metering